tinloaf/ygg/README.md

   * a Zip Tree
   * a weight balanced tree (aka BB[α]-tree)
 * an Interval Tree
-* an Interval Map
 * a Doubly-Linked List
 * a Dynamic Segment Tree (which is something between a segment tree and an interval map)
   * ... based on a Red-Black Tree
   * ... based on a Zip Tree

-If you need a Red-Black-Tree, a Zip Tree, an Interval Tree or an Interval Map in your C++ application, and for some reason the existing implementations (like std::set or boost::instrusive::rbtree) are not suited for you, Ygg may be the answer.
+If you need a Red-Black-Tree, a Zip Tree, a Segment Tree or an Interval Tree in your C++ application, and for some reason the existing implementations (like std::set or boost::instrusive::rbtree) are not suited for you, Ygg may be the answer.
 Also, I do not know of any other implementation of the "Dynamic Segment Tree" (if you know something similar, please let me know!)

 See the list of features below for why Ygg is awesome!